 More than 20 years have passed since the end of apartheid in 1994.
 Yet the unemployment rate among the black population is still high at 60% and inequality is widening.
-Additionally, 12% of the South Africans are infected with HIV and more than 600 lives are lost daily to AIDS.
+Additionally, 12% of the South Africans are infected with HIV and more than 500 lives are lost daily owing to AIDS.
 With the introduction of free ARVs in public health facilities in 2004, People Living With HIV/AIDS (PLWHA) live longer and healthier lives.
-The perception of HIV as a disease leading to immediate death has changed, affecting the way we address HIV.
+The perception of HIV as a disease leading to immediate death has changed, affecting the way we tackle HIV.

-2. Home Vegetable Garden Training
+1. Home Vegetable Garden Training

-(source: “JVC Annual Report – 2015 report”)Share This:
+(source: “JVC Annual Report – 2016 report”)Share This: